inloco/incognia-go/README.md

     ...
 ```

+Turning off the risk assessment evaluation allows you to register a new transaction (Login or Payment), but the response will be an empty response (`TransactionAssessment` and `SignupAssessment`).
+For instance, if you're using the risk assessment only for some payment transactions you still should register all the other ones: this will avoid any bias on the risk assessment computation.

 ### Sending Feedback

 This method registers a feedback event for the given identifiers (represented in `FeedbackIdentifiers`) related to a signup, login or payment.